dinhanhthi/dinhanhthi.com/_posts/2018-07-21-for-me-only.md

 - Show the right line of each column, just use the class `.bd-right` together with class `.table`.
 - Table results copied from Jupyter notebooks: paste directly.
 If you wanna add manually without using jupyter notebook, you have to add class `dataframe` to that table!
   - If the table is too long, you need to wrap this table by a `div` with class `table-wrapper`.
+  - If you copy the side by side tables, remember to remove all `border="1"` in the copied html.

 ## Inset figures